travis-ci/docs-travis-ci-com/user/environment-variables.md

     travis encrypt MY_SECRET_ENV=super_secret --add env.matrix

 > Encryption and decryption keys are tied to the repository.
-If you fork a project and add it to Travis CI, it will have different keys to the original.
+If you fork a project and add it to Travis CI, it will have different keys than the original.

 The encryption scheme is explained in more detail in [Encryption keys](/user/encryption-keys).